jacksund/simmate/docs/getting_started/add_computational_resources/adding_clusters_and_workers.md

     workflow.run_cloud(...)
     ```

-This schedules your workflow, but it won't run yet.
-It is simply sitting in the queue and waiting for a worker to pick it up.
-Once we start a worker, then it will actually run.
+This action schedules your workflow, but it doesn't initiate it.
+It merely places it in the queue, waiting for a worker to execute it.
+The workflow will only run once a worker is started.

 -------------------------------------------------------------------------------

-## Start a "single-flow" worker
+## Initiating a "single-flow" worker

-Whereever you'd like to run the workflow, start a worker with:
+To run the workflow, start a worker with the following command:
 ``` bash
 simmate engine start-singleflow-worker
 ```

 !!! danger
-    If you are on a cluster, start-worker should be called within your submit script (e.g. inside `submit.sh` for SLURM).
-Don't run workers on the head node! :warning: :warning: :warning: :warning: :warning: :warning:
+    If you're using a cluster, the start-worker command should be executed within your submit script (for example, inside `submit.sh` for SLURM).
+Avoid running workers on the head node! :warning: :warning: :warning: :warning: :warning: :warning:

 -------------------------------------------------------------------------------

-## Start a "many-flow" worker
+## Initiating a "many-flow" worker

-When you run this "singleflow" worker, you'll notice that the Worker will start, run 1 workflow, then shutdown.
-This is the recommended approach for HPC clusters because it follow best practices for sharing resources.
-You don't want a worker hogging computational resources if there aren't any workflows scheduled to run!
+When you initiate this "singleflow" worker, you'll observe that the Worker starts, executes one workflow, then shuts down.
+This method is recommended for HPC clusters as it adheres to best practices for resource sharing.
+It prevents a worker from monopolizing computational resources when there are no scheduled workflows to run!

-However, if you would like more control over how many workflows are ran or even run a worker endlessly, you can use the command:
+However, if you want more control over the number of workflows run or even to run a worker indefinitely, use the following command:
 ``` bash
 simmate engine start-worker
 ```

-If your team runs many mini workflows that are under 5 minutes, starting/stopping workers could be a pain (sometimes it can take simmate up to 10 seconds to set everything up).
-That's a significant overhead and wasted computation time.
+If your team frequently runs many short workflows that take less than 5 minutes, constantly starting and stopping workers can be inconvenient (sometimes it can take simmate up to 10 seconds to set everything up).
+This can lead to significant overhead and wasted computation time.

-To overcome this, we would run a worker that shuts down after 10 workflows or if the queue is empty:
+To mitigate this, you can run a worker that shuts down after executing 10 workflows or when the queue is empty:
 ``` bash
 simmate engine start-worker --nitems-max 10 --close-on-empty-queue
 ```

 -------------------------------------------------------------------------------

-## Starting many workers at once
+## Initiating Multiple Workers Simultaneously

-If you need to start many workers at once, you can use the `start-cluster` command as well.
+If you need to initiate multiple workers at once, you can use the `start-cluster` command as well.
 ``` bash
 # starts 5 local workers
 simmate engine start-cluster 5